10 Days in Argentina: 7 Sample Itineraries

 Mendoza is beautiful all year.
 Summers are hot but dry.
 Winters are very cold at night but with sunny days.
 Harvest is in the fall with gorgeous, lush vines.
 You can’t go wrong.

 Winters in Salta are gorgeous, expect cold nights but beautiful days.
-Summer can bring some rain but it’s the desert, so it’s never too much.
+Summer can bring some rain and be very hot.

 What to pack for this itinerary?